spiffe/spiffe.io/content/spire/try/getting-started-k8s.md

 * Create the appropriate Kubernetes namespaces and service accounts to deploy SPIRE
 * Deploy the SPIRE Server as a Kubernetes statefulset
-* Deploy the SPIRE Agent as a Kubernetes deaemonset
+* Deploy the SPIRE Agent as a Kubernetes daemonset
 * Configure a registration entry for a workload
 * Fetch an x509-SVID over the SPIFFE Workload API
 * Learn where to find resources for more complex installations